microsoft/Nclusion.jl/README.md

 ## Introduction

-<p>Profiling phenotypic heterogenity in cellular populations has recieved a
-renewed interested due to the increased accuracy of single-cell sequencing and the decrease in sequencing costs.
-As a result, new statistical methods have been developed to characterize the phenotypic heterogenity derived from single-cell sequencing experiments such as single-cell RNA-sequencing (scRNA-Seq).
-Current methods often utilize clustering followed by additional statistical tests post-clustering to select marker genes that contribute to cluster identity.
-These methods are limited in that the number of clusters in the data must be known prior to clustering and post-clustering variable selection does not leverage information about the cluster formation in order to elect marker genes.</p>
-<p>We present a method for the Nonparametric CLUstering of SIngle cell PopulatiONs (NCLUSION) - a sparse Bayesian Nonparametric model based on a Hierarchical Dirichlet Process mixture model.
-By combining a sparsity-promoting spike-and-slab prior on the cluster means and a nonparametric Hierarchical Dirichlet Process prior on the number of clusters, NCLUSION jointly learns the marker genes defining cluster identity and an optimal number of clusters needed to partition the data.
-Together with reasonable model approximations using varaiational inference, our proposed approach is scalable to large single-cell RNA sequencing experiments.</p>
+Clustering is commonly used in single-cell RNA-sequencing (scRNA-seq) pipelines to characterize cellular heterogeneity.
+However, current methods face two main limitations.
+First, they require user-specified heuristics which add time and complexity to bioinformatic workflows; and, second, they rely on post-selective differential expression analyses to identify marker genes driving cluster differences which has been shown to be subject to inflated false discovery rates.
+In this repository, we present a solution to those challenges by introducing "nonparametric clustering of single-cell populations" (NCLUSION): an infinite mixture model that leverages Bayesian sparse priors to simultaneously identify marker genes while performing clustering on single-cell expression data.
+NCLUSION uses a scalable variational inference algorithm to perform these analyses on datasets with up to millions of cells.
+In this package and corresponding [documentation](https://microsoft.github.io/nclusion) we demonstrate that NCLUSION (i) matches the performance of other state-of-the-art clustering techniques with significantly reduced runtime and (ii) provides statistically robust and biologically-relevant transcriptomic signatures for each of the clusters it identifies.
+Overall, NCLUSION represents a reliable hypothesis generating tool for understanding patterns of expression variation present in single-cell populations.

 ## The Method

-<p>The Nonparametric CLUstering of SIngle cell PopulatiONs (NCLUSION) is a
-sparse Bayesian Nonparametric model based on a Hierarchical Dirichlet Process mixture model, which aims to cluster cells from single-cell RNA sequencing experiments and extract genes defining cluster identity.
-It does this through the use of a sparsity-promoting spike-and-slab prior on the cluster means and a nonparametric Hierarchical Dirichlet Process prior on the number of clusters.
-The key idea behind the concept NCLUSION is the treatment of cluster formation as a shift in expression of particular genes away from a global mean.
-This mean shift is modeled by the spike-and-slab prior.
-The number of clusters is modeled via a stick-breaking proccess that allocates more clusters as the amount of variation in the data grows.
-The learning of the model parameters proceeds via a variational-EM algorithm that allows the method to scale with the number of cells in the data.</p>
+NCLUSION uses a sparse hierarchical Dirichlet process normal mixture model to reduce the number of choices that users need to make while simultaneously performing variable selection to identify top cluster-specific marker genes for downstream analyses.
+There are three key components to NCLUSION.
+First, NCLUSION is fit directly on single-cell expression matrices and does not require the data to be embedded within a lower-dimensional space.
+Second, it assumes that cells can belong to one of infinitely many different clusters.
+This is captured by placing a Dirichlet process prior over the cluster assignment probabilities for each cell.
+By always setting the number of possible clusters _K_ = &infin;, we remove the need for users to have to iterate through different values until they find the optimal choice.
+Instead, NCLUSION uses a stick-breaking proccess to naturally allow for more clusters as the amount of variation in a single cell dataset grows.
+Third, NCLUSION assumes that not all genes are important when assigning cells to a given cluster.
+To model this, we place a spike and slab prior on the mean expression of each gene within each cluster.
+This prior shrinks the mean of genes that play an insignificant role in cluster formation towards zero.
+The learning of the model parameters is done via a variational-EM algorithm that allows the method to scale with the number of cells in the data.

 ## Installation